-An illness or injury of such severity that the casualty member's life is in danger as determined by a medical practitioner.
+An illness or injury of such severity that the casualty member's life is in danger.

 3. Casualty Member Reporting

 A member of the RCMP may become a casualty in a number of ways.
 This may include situations when the member is performing operational duties, while involved in training exercises or on special duty assignments.
 The guidelines presented in this document are generally applicable in any of these situations.